HyperFlight

 In the Boston Pentagon the SQRT(5) distance is dashed.
 Once you know why the irrational distance is dashed, you will also know why irrationals exist and what is their purpose.
 If you know what Proclus had said about irrationals you may hesitate to go there but, as with anything, once you get to know the neighborhood you will be comfortable walking there unafraid.

 Construction of the SQRT(5) is possibly the most powerful and practical application of the Pythagorean Theorem.
-The right angle triangle you know from school such as the one with sides 3, 4, & 5 are great for introduction, for these sides have real -- that is rational, lengths, and this property makes them well suited to erect the right angle on paper or in the field.
-Another triangle -- one made from a square -- has its hypotenuse (square's diagonal) the multiple of the square root of two (SQRT(2)) and the square's geometry is used as the entry to irrational numbers in general.
+The right angle triangles you know from school — such as the one with sides 3, 4, & 5 — are great for introduction, for these sides have real – that is rational, lengths, and this property makes them well suited to erect the right angle on paper or in the field.
+Another triangle — one made from a square — has its hypotenuse (square's diagonal) the multiple of the square root of two (SQRT(2)) and the square's geometry is used as the entry to irrational numbers in general.
 The Pythagorean Theorem works (provides solution) for both the rational and irrational numbers.
-The Pythagorean Theorem works with -- but does not solve for -- the transcendental numbers (Circle & Pi).
-The Pythagorean Theorem superposes areas, including circular areas such as lunes, but the square root takes you to irrationals and not to transcendentals.
+The Pythagorean Theorem works with — but does not solve for — the transcendental numbers (Circle & Pi).
+The Pythagorean Theorem superposes areas, including circular areas such as lunes, but the square root can take you to irrationals and not to transcendentals.

 The SQRT(5), moreover, has the most astounding applications that are all related to the golden proportion.
 The (square) root of the number five is prominent in these applications.

-But of course, irrationals arise from good ol' integers -- through geometry no less.
-Because one of the components of the golden proportion is an irrational number, the golden proportion can be constructed exactly only through geometry and only as the distance (not the length) via the Pythagorean Theorem.
+But of course, irrationals arise from good ol' integers — through geometry no less.
+Because one of the components of the golden proportion is an irrational number, the golden proportions can be constructed exactly only through geometry and only as the distance (not the length) via the Pythagorean Theorem.

 Only once, on an Australian web site, did I come across a dashed diagonal of a square but it could have been incidental (my query was not answered).
 May'06 DSSP topic will treat you to the difference between the solid and the open square in the context of further clarifying irrational numbers.
 In the search of a proportion between the square's side and its diagonal, the SQRT(2) is the multiplier and the question is, "How can we visualize the SQRT(2)?"